zldrobit/tfjs-yolov5-example/README.md

 npm run deploy
 ```

-PS: This repo assumes the model input resolution is 640x640.
+PS: <del> This repo assumes the model input resolution is 640x640. </del>
 If you change the `--img` value in exporting `*.pb`, change `modelWidth` and `modelHeight` in `src/index.js` accordingly.

 EDIT: